 We think it’s undeniably true: everything tastes better when camping.
 From basic backpacking fare like oatmeal and instant rice to gourmet camp dinners of strip steaks and pineapple upside down cake, we’ve loved the challenge of preparing our favorite meals in the forest.
 But when we’re not feeling gourmet (or flat out beat after a great hike), we love preparing the ultra-delicious camp meals from Good To-Go.
 Created by an Iron Chef, these restaurant-worthy meals are a staple in our camping and backpacking bags.
 They’re all pretty amazing, but our favorites include the Thai Curry, Bibimbap, and for breakfast, the extra delicious Granola.
 (They’re seriously so good, we have to stash them away when we’re at home.
 The Thai Curry is incredible as a late night snack!)

-We love waking up to a mountain sunrise and a steaming cup of french press coffee.
-The GSI Outdoors Commuter Java Press and Infinity Backpacker Mug make that first cup quick and easy.
+We love waking up to a mountain sunrise and a steaming cup of pour-over coffee.
+Kuju Coffee makes that first cup quick and easy, with premium grounds packaged in a unique, outdoor-friendly pour-over package.
 And when our morning adventures take us away from camp, the GSI Microlite 500 and the GSI Glacier .5L Vacuum Bottle keep our coffee hot for hours.

 A few shelf-stable condiments like olive oil, salt, pepper and dried spices add to our camp cooking recipes and have a permanent home in our camp duffel bag, stored in our GSI Outdoors Gourmet Kitchen Set 11.
 A few other kitchen essentials round out our kitchen list, including trash bags, paper towels, and Campsuds for cleanup.